Atlas Shrugged: Genre

 The novel includes elements of mystery, romance, and science fiction.
 Rand referred to Atlas Shrugged as a mystery novel, "not about the murder of man's body, but about the murder—and rebirth—of man's spirit".
-Nonetheless, when asked by film producer Albert S. Ruddy if a screenplay could focus on the love story, Rand agreed and reportedly said, "That's all it ever was".
+Nonetheless, when asked by film producer Albert S. Ruddy if a screenplay could focus on the love story, Rand agreed and reportedly said, "That's all it ever was."
 Technological progress and intellectual breakthroughs in scientific theory appear in Atlas Shrugged, leading some observers to classify it in the genre of science fiction.

 Fictional inventions such as Galt's motor, Rearden Metal, and Project X (a sonic weapon) are important to the plot.
-Science fiction historian John J. Pierce describes it as a "romantic suspense novel" that is "at least a borderline case" of science fiction, specifically libertarian science fiction based on its political themes.
+Science fiction historian John J. Pierce describes it as a "romantic suspense novel" that is "at least a borderline case" of science fiction, specifically American libertarian science fiction based on its political themes.
 The novel's focus on philosophical issues, including ethics and metaphysics, marks it as a philosophical novel.

 Reception

 Sales

 Atlas Shrugged debuted at number 13 on The New York Times Best Seller list three days after its publication.
 It peaked at number 3 on December 8, 1957, and was on the list for 22 consecutive weeks.
 By 1984, its sales had exceeded five million copies.
-Sales of Atlas Shrugged increased following the financial crisis of 2007–2008.
+Sales of Atlas Shrugged increased following the 2008 financial crisis.
 The novel's sales in 2009 exceeded 500,000 copies, and it sold 445,000 copies in 2011.
-As of 2019, the novel had sold 9 million copies.
+As of 2022, the novel had sold 10 million copies.